Erixcai/HomeTakeTask/Question_3/README.md

 Once you run the script, it will automatically fetch the data from the specified Wikipedia page, process it, and display a bar chart showing the results of the 2020 US elections by state.

 Note: The scraping functionality is based on the structure of the Wikipedia page as of the time of writing this script.
 If the structure of the webpage changes, the script may require updates.

+Also, the plot_result function should also be modified if you changed the topic, but you don't need to modify the skeleton.
 ## Result
 here is a screenshot of the result diagram:
 ![image](https://github.com/Erixcai/HomeTakeTask/assets/116468493/10ca6ea3-d055-491a-9967-2dcaaf688a9f)